isomerpages/mse-zerowaste/_zero-waste/05c-ewaste.md

 they contain from going to waste, Singapore is implementing the **Extended Producer
 Responsibility (EPR)** approach to manage e-waste.
-The legislative framenwork will be provided under the Resource Sustainability Act.
+The legislative framework will be provided under the Resource Sustainability Act.

 EPR is an environmental policy tool that has been used effectively to promote e-waste recycling in other countries, including